Table of Contents

 Traffic is a measure of request numbers passing through the network.
 These can be HTTP requests sent to your web or API server or messages sent to a processing queue.
 Peak traffic periods can stress your infrastructure and drive it to its limits, which can have downstream consequences.
 That is why traffic is a key signal.
 It helps you differentiate between two different root causes that have the same results: capacity issues and inappropriate system configurations, as the system configuration issues can produce problems even in times of low traffic.

-For distributed systems, particularly Kubernetes, this will help you plan capacity in advance to meet future demand.
+For distributed systems, particularly Kubernetes, this will help you plan capacity to meet future demand.

 Errors

 Errors can tell you about a bug in your code, an unresolved dependency, or configuration errors in your infrastructure.
-Take the example of a database failure that generates a spike in the error rate, and compare it with the case of a network error that usually induces the same spike in the results.
-You can't understand what the issue is from looking at only the error rate.
+Take the example of a database failure that generates a spike in the error rate and compare it with the case of a network error that usually induces the same spike in the results.
+You can't understand the issue by looking at only the error rate.

 Following a change in your Kubernetes deployment, the errors may indicate bugs in the code that were not detected during testing or only appeared in your production system.

 Therefore, the error message provides a more accurate report of the problem.
-Errors can also affect other metrics, such as artificially reducing latency, and errors can cause repeated attempts that end up drowning your Kubernetes clusters.
+Errors can also affect other metrics, such as artificially reducing latency, and they can cause repeated attempts that drown your Kubernetes clusters.

 Saturation

-Saturation is defined as the load on the resources of your server like network and CPU.
-Each resource has a limit beyond which performance degrades or becomes totally unavailable.
+Saturation is defined as the load on your server's resources, such as the network and CPU.
+Each resource has a limit beyond which performance degrades or becomes unavailable.

-Saturation applies to resources such as disk capacity (read/write operations per second), CPU usage, memory usage, as well as other resources.
+Saturation applies to resources such as disk capacity (read/write operations per second), CPU usage, memory usage, and others.
 We need to recognize that the design of the Kubernetes cluster needs to accommodate which parts of the service might become saturated first.

-Often, the used metrics are leading indicators, so you can adjust capacity before performance degenerates.
+Often, the metrics used are leading indicators that allow you to adjust capacity before performance degenerates.
 For example, network saturation can cause packets to drop off.
-Also, when the CPU is full it can cause delayed responses and full disks can cause disk write failures and data loss.
+Also, when the CPU is full, it can cause delayed responses, and full disks can cause disk write failures and data loss.

 Prometheus and the Four Golden Signals

 Prometheus is an open-source tool for monitoring and alerting.
-It was developed by SoundCloud and afterward donated to the CNCF.
+It was developed by SoundCloud and afterwards donated to the CNCF.
 This tool integrates natively or indirectly with other applications using metrics exporters.
-Using Prometheus Operator, installing and managing Prometheus on top of Kubernetes becomes easier than you would expect.
-Prometheus Operator is an easy way to run the Prometheus Alertmanager and Grafana inside of a Kubernetes cluster.
-So, what are the Prometheus metrics to watch in order to implement the Four Golden Signals?
+Using Prometheus Operator, installing and managing Prometheus on top of Kubernetes becomes easier than expected.
+Prometheus Operator is an easy way to run the Prometheus Alertmanager and Grafana inside a Kubernetes cluster.
+So, what are the Prometheus metrics to watch to implement the Four Golden Signals?

-There are plenty of metrics collected and stored by Prometheus, but we are going to see some of them just as a demonstration; therefore, the following list is not exhaustive.
+Plenty of metrics are collected and stored by Prometheus, but we are going to see some of them just as a demonstration; therefore, the following list is not exhaustive.

-First, "http_requests_total", counts the number of HTTP responses issued and classifies them by code and methods.
-It can be used to observe the traffic.
+First, "http_requests_total" counts the number of HTTP responses issued and classifies them by code and method.
+It can be used to observe traffic.

 Example: